SchuyBlu/KIUEdit/README.md

 The following features currently are incomplete:
 - `make release`
 - `make 3ds`
-- `start_docker.sh` needs a way to clean the docker image.
+- `start_docker.sh` needs a way to remove the docker image and container.
 Likely will store image data through a JSON file.

 ## Issues
 Currently most code in `test/Test_file.c` won't work as it relies on an input save file.
 I intend to write a script that will generate a mock save file, but as it stands I'm unwilling to add a genuine save file from a 3DS game to a github repo.